biocore/LabControl/README.md

 psql -d qiita_test -f labcontrol/db/support_files/populate_prod_db.sql
 ```

-Note that the postgres user specified for the LabControl software (`labman` in the config example above)
+Note that the postgres user specified for the LabControl software (`labcontrol` in the config example above)
 must be granted "select" permissions on all tables in the "qiita" schema and "all" permissions on
 all tables in the "labman" schema, as well as being the owner of all tables in the "labman" schema.
 These ownerships and permissions can be granted with SQL like that shown below, after setting the